gbelenky/semantic-kernel-agents/recruiting-agent-sk/README.md

 ```
 === Recruiting Assistant Agent ===
 Ask me anything about recruiting, interviewing, or hiring!
-I can also generate CVs for candidates.
-Just ask me to generate a CV for someone!
+I can generate CVs for candidates and simulate interviews with technical and professional questions!
+Available tools:
+  • Generate CV: Create tailored resumes for job applications
+  • Interview Simulation: Get interview questions and candidate fit analysis
 Type 'exit' or 'quit' to end the conversation.

 You: